wasi-master/pypi-command-line/docs/index.md

     This does take longer but it's using that time to get not only the pypi stats but the *proper* download stats and github stats along with the pypi stats, disabling those lowers this time to `1.35`<sup>[<a title="Real Speed is 1.3591562" href="javascript: void(0)">*</a>]</sup> seconds.

-- pypi-client - **can't see info**
+- pypi-client - **can't see information**

-    You can't see project info with this package, you can only search for stuff.
+    You can't see project information with this package, you can only search for stuff.

 Notes: <https://wasi-master.github.io/pypi-command-line/notes>